kinern/jtrack-expo/README.md

 - Line graph for recorded times

 #### Options
-- Import/Export exercise data
 - Change degrees
-- Set location (defaults to local area)
+- Clear data

 ## In Progress / Features To Add
 - Timer for record/add to time for current day
+- Set weather (defaults to local)
+- Weather background for menu toggle menu
+- Styles for screens

 ---
 ## Images